BYU-PRISM/GEKKO/docs/support.rst

 	a = support.agent()
 	a.ask("Can you optimize the Rosenbrock function?")

 Create a support agent with `support.agent()` and then ask any questions.
 Prior questions and answers are stored as context for follow-up questions.
 User questions are not stored for LLM training.
 The Gekko AI Assistant web service may be unavailable or slow down during periods of high use.

-Advanced Process Solutions, LLC (APS) is not responsible in any way for the accuracy, completeness, performance, timeliness, reliability, content, upgrades, or availability of any information and/or software received by you as a result of your use of the service.
+A `local Gekko AI Assistant <https://apmonitor.com/dde/index.php/Main/RAGLargeLanguageModel>`_ can be run with Retrieval Augmented Generation (RAG) and choice of LLM on a local `ollama` server.
+Advanced Process Solutions, LLC (APS) is not responsible in any way for the Gekko AI Assistant accuracy, completeness, performance, timeliness, reliability, content, upgrades, or availability of any information and/or software received as a result of the use of the service.
 See APS `terms and conditions <https://apmonitor.com/wiki/index.php/Main/TermsConditions>`_.

 Advanced Debugging
 ------------------